redsh4de/monero-site/docs/how-to-make-a-blog-post.md

 - `title`: The full title of the post.
 - `summary`: A short description (used in previews and SEO).
 - `tags`: A YAML list of tags (e.g., community, dev diaries).
 Choose from [existing tags](https://getmonero.org/blog/tags) or add new ones if appropriate.
 - `author`: Your name or pseudonym.
 Use your GitHub username or handle for consistency (e.g., `tom`).
-If you need to list multiple authors, use a comma-separated string (e.g., `alice, bob`).
+If you need to list multiple authors, use a comma-separated string (e.g., `alice, bob`), or seperate with "and" (e.g., `alice and bob`).
 - `image`: Path to a featured image for social media sharing (optional).
 See the images section below.

 ### 3. Write the Content